EqualityMaine: Operations

 Currently, EqualityMaine has four full-time staff members, a board of directors, and several part-time consultants.
 The organization is sponsored by several local businesses, including Hannaford Brothers Company, Coffee By Design, Idexx Laboratories, and WEX Inc. as well as both national and local banks.
-EqualityMaine operates out of the Equality Community Center in Portland, Maine and maintains an active social media presence that broadcasts upcoming events related to LGBT causes.
+EqualityMaine operates out of the Equality Community Center in Portland, Maine and maintains an active social media presence that broadcasts upcoming events related to LGBTQ causes.

 The organization is a member of the Equality Federation.